elanez/my_resume/README.md

 # Personal Resume Website

 A modern, dynamic personal resume website built with Django that allows you to showcase your professional experience, skills, and blog posts.
-This project was created using AI agents for personal improvement and development.
+This a passion project created with the use of AI agents for personal improvement and development.

 ## Features